chrisjz/sm64vr/README.md

 * Minigames in World 1, such as throwing shells at goombas with timer.
 * Luigi as a second player.
 * Enhanced Multiplayer via LAN or online.

+## Contributing

+Please don't hesitate to send pull requests or suggest issues.

+Note that managing changes to scenes can be tricky from a merging point of view, so please coordinate with me if you wish to do so.

+## Licence

+The MIT License (MIT).

+See LICENSE file for more details.

 ## Credits